WICG/shared-storage/README.md

 #### K-anonymity Details
-Like [FLEDGE](https://github.com/WICG/turtledove/blob/main/FLEDGE.md), there will be a k-anonymity service to ensure that the selected URL has met its k-anonymity threshold.
+Like [FLEDGE](https://github.com/WICG/turtledove/blob/main/FLEDGE.md), there will be a k-anonymity service to ensure that the selected URL+size tuple has met its k-anonymity threshold.
 If it has not, its count will be increased by 1 on the k-anonymity server, but the default URL will be returned.
 This makes it possible to bootstrap new URLs.

 ### Private aggregation